Dave-team/Knowledge-base/Public-speaking.md

 - Spend more time on key topics – don’t rush through and let it sink in
 - Make sure to avoid possible obvious questions
 - When you use memes, reference them to actually make it funny
+- A good is where the audience learns something new or comes away with a change in perspective

 ## Slides
 - Only use slides that provide value